Six fewer clicks. A faster path for students. This is how I redesigned the USF Mobile app.

 A home page made for students.

-The redesigned home page contains a consolidated carousel of information and resources most used
+The redesigned home page contains a consolidated carousel of information and resources most used by students.

 The wallet feature allows you to scan into buildings, board the Muni and more, all with a single sign-in.